adonisjs/lucid.adonisjs.com/content/docs/migrations/introduction.md

 ## Migrations config

-The `migration` object defined on every database connection is used to configuration the migration system of Lucid.
+The `migration` object defined on every database connection is used to configure the migration system of Lucid.
 Following is the list of available options.

 ```ts
 {